rclone/rclone/docs/content/sftp.md

 `about` will fail if it does not have shell access or if `df` is not in the remote's PATH.

-Note that some SFTP servers (eg Synology) the paths are different for SSH and SFTP so the hashes can't be calculated properly.
+Note that some SFTP servers (e.g. Synology) the paths are different for SSH and SFTP so the hashes can't be calculated properly.
 For them using `disable_hashcheck` is a good idea.